 The exchange of services is based on the “Equivalent Flying Hour” (EFH): this reference is the cost price of one (1) C-130/C-160 flying hour.
 All other aircraft types offered in the framework of the ATARES arrangement are calculated against this C-130/C-160 reference.

-This arrangement facilitates the mutual support through the exchange of services and it is the currency used among the EATC member nations.
-This cashless service enables nations to save on outsourcing expenses and to optimize the aircraft load factor (less empty space).
+This arrangement facilitates mutual support through the exchange of services and it is the currency used among the EATC member nations.
+This cashless service enables nations to save on outsourcing expenses and to optimise the aircraft load factor (less empty space).
 It can also give additional training opportunities to the nations.

-ATARES is not based on a purely bilateral reciprocity but has to be seen in the global multinational framework.
+ATARES is not based on purely bilateral reciprocity but has to be seen in the global multinational framework.
 For example, ATARES offers the possibility…

-… for the Dutch KDC-10 to execute an air-to air refuelling mission on behalf of Spain;
+… for the Dutch KDC-10 to execute an air-to-air refuelling mission on behalf of Spain;

 … in parallel Spanish KC130 offers a parachute drop mission to Germany;